gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 I didn't know how long it could be before someone would respond.
 My experience has not always been a good with open source projects.
 I assumed the worst and began researching options.<br>
-In spite of what I was seeing on Micropython, I like the Pico.
+In spite of what I was seeing on MicroPython, I like the Pico.
 I wanted to stay with that platform.
 Maybe, I thought, writing my app in C would be a more solid solution?
 There was, I knew, OTA support on FreeRTOS with Amazon Web Services (AWS).
 Its been a while, but I've written in C and have lots of AWS experience.
 Why not give it a try?<br>
 With some hesitation, I ventured down this new path.
 The setup for FreeRTOS was challenging, but I managed to get sample apps (like `blink.c`) to work without much trouble.
-I coded a C app that was a close equivalent of the Micropython version and began testing.<br>
+I coded a C app that was a close equivalent of the MicroPython version and began testing.<br>
 Debugging was where it got interesting.
 Debugging an embedded app on a Pico is non-trivial.
 You have to load libraries and toolchains.
 Then you need to assemble (or buy)